Nanoonga/chtml-masonry/README.md

 ## Overview

-**The Masonry layout** (also known as the Pinterest layout) is a matrix of irregular elements separated by a constant margin, like bricks in a wall, but rotated 90 degrees so that it grows from the top down as new elements are added.
+**The Masonry layout** (also known as the Pinterest layout) is a matrix of semi-regular elements separated by a constant margin, like bricks in a wall, but rotated 90 degrees so that it grows from the top down as new elements are added.

 **Computed HTML** (CHTML) is a web development model in which the tags describing a complex layout are compiled in RAM, then passed to the browser's HTML interpreter to render in a single paint.

-This program provides a simple practical demonstration of the Computed HTML model, which eschews bloated externalities in favor of fast, readable, maintainable code suitable for lasting applications.
+This program provides a simple practical demonstration of the Computed HTML model, which eschews bloated externalities in favor of simple, readable, maintainable code suitable for high performance web applications.

 ## Algorithm